 Click This Link to view our OEM Chart to see what sprockets and pitch your bike has.

 Motorcycle Chain Lengths.
 Click Here to see how many links you need after purchasing aftermarket sprockets.
+Please note: All of our complete kits are sent with the appropriately rated chain with enough links for your setup.

 Why convert to 520 chain and sprockets?